BDehapiot/Template-Repo_Python/utils/README_installation.md

 <details> <summary>Windows</summary>
-<br>This is a step by step guide on how to install Python within the Mamba/Conda
+<br>This is a step by step guide to install Python using the Mamba/Conda
 environment manager.

+While all steps are required to complete installation, only steps 5, 6, 8, 9 will be later necessary to

 ### Download GitHub repository: